 Mount Everest, named after George Everest, the Surveyor General of British India, lies in the Khumbu region of Nepal.
 The first summit attempt on Everest was by the British in 1921 and only after 32 years of intense exploration, Everest was finally scaled on May 29th, 1953, by Sir Edmund Hillary and Sherpa Tenzing Norgay under Lord Hunt's team.

-The Nepalese name for Everest is Sagarmatha which means "Goddess of the sky" and the Tibetan name for it is Chomolungma which means "Mother Goddess of the Earth".
+The Nepalese name for Everest is Sagarmatha which means "the head of the oceans' and the Tibetan name for it is Chomolungma which means 'mother goddess of the earth'.

 By whatever name you call her, she remains the tallest mountain in the world consecrated in midst of the gigantic mountains and glaciers as though they were her subjects.
 She truly looks like an Empress in her utmost beauty and glory and has attracted hundreds and thousands of mountain lovers over the years.